SummerSlam (1996)

-The 1996 SummerSlam was the ninth annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 18, 1996, at the Gund Arena (now called Rocket Arena) in Cleveland, Ohio in the United States.
+The 1996 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the ninth annual SummerSlam and took place on August 18, 1996, at the Gund Arena in Cleveland, Ohio.
 Eight matches were contested at the event, including one match on the Free for All pre-show.
+The main event saw Shawn Michaels defeat Vader to retain WWF Championship.

 Background

 The event was held at the Gund Arena in Cleveland, Ohio.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, the Royal Rumble and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1996 event was the ninth event in the SummerSlam chronology and was scheduled to be held on August 18, 1996, at the Gund Arena in Cleveland, Ohio.
+The ninth SummerSlam event was scheduled to be held on August 18, 1996, at the Gund Arena in Cleveland, Ohio.

 Faarooq Asad had been scheduled to face Ahmed Johnson in a match for the WWF Intercontinental Championship at the event, but the match did not take place as Johnson was legitimately injured.